benrkop/fundatus.github.io/contact.md

 ![](../media/ContactUs.png)

-For questions about our initiative or this website, contact [Benjamin Kop](mailto: benjamin.kop@donders.ru.nl).
+For questions about our initiative or this website, please contact our [Support Team](mailto: benjamin.kop@donders.ru.nl).